Saint Aidan has been saved!

 When comparing the present condition of the sculpture to the images taken during the site visit of January 2015 it appears that there has been relatively little deterioration.
 Structurally in the main the sculpture appears solid.
 There are a few small areas that appear weak and may need some work but only one main area that appears vulnerable.
 The main area of vulnerability is midway down the cross at the back of the sculpture where there are numerous cracks as well as previous repairs.
 There is considerable weight bearing down from the cross above which is most likely the cause.
 The cross also attaches to the head of St Aidan which is also bearing some weight.
 There is a slight crack here but structurally it appears to be sound.

-What work is involved in repairing the statue
+What work was involved in repairing the statue